JanikRosien/BIManalyst_g_23/A2/README.md

 ![SVG tool](https://raw.githubusercontent.com/JanikRosien/BIManalyst_g_23/refs/heads/main/A2/IMG/241007%20totalcolumns.svg)

 # A2f: Information Requirements

-Identify what information you need to extract from the model
+Q: Identify what information you need to extract from the model

+A:
+-   identify the floor
+-   identify concrete structures (columns)
+-   location of columns (assignment to floor)
+-   dimensions of columns (height, cross sectoin)
+-   volume of columns (brutto volume)
+-   information about the reinforcement in the columns
+-   concrete volume of columns (netto volume)

 Q: Where is this in IFC?

 A:

 Q: Is it in the model?

 A:

 Q: Do you know how to get it in ifcOpenShell?